 Whispers of a Pudgy Penguin rug pull

 Some members of the larger NFT community weren’t surprised by this development, however, as ColeThereum — who created Pudgy Penguins — had been previously caught engaging in scam-adjacent behavior long before the launch of this PFP collection.
-Immediately after the project’s community caught wind of the founders’ recent — and past — behavior, several of its most prominent members took to social media to voice their concerns about the future of the project.
-Namely, 9x9x9 — who reportedly owned over 200 Pudgy Penguin NFTs at the time of their January 2022 barrage of tweets that openly criticized the founding team’s treatment of its community, in addition to its desire to seemingly abandon ship during this tumultuous time.
+Immediately after the project’s community caught wind of the founders’ recent — and past — behavior, several of its most prominent members took to social media to voice their concerns about the project’s future.
+Namely, 9x9x9 — who reportedly owned over 200 Pudgy Penguin NFTs by January 2022, released a barrage of tweets that openly criticized the founding team’s treatment of its community and its apparent desire to abandon ship.

 Following speculation that they would succeed the Pudgy Penguins founders in leading the project, 9x9x9 publicly disclosed that they had rejected an offer to buy the IP to the collection outright for 888 ETH.
-Thankfully, 9x9x9’s desire to do right by the Pudgy Penguins community did not fall on deaf ears, as another member of the community took it upon themselves to right the ship.
+Thankfully, 9x9x9’s desire to do right by the Pudgy Penguins community did not fall on deaf ears, as another community member took it upon themselves to right the ship.

-In April of 2022, the Pudgy Penguins team closed a sale, and handed off leadership of the project.
+In April of 2022, the Pudgy Penguins team closed a sale and handed off leadership of the project.
 The buyer?
-Luca Schnetzler — who picked up the collection for 750 ETH, or roughly 2.5 million in U.S. dollars after being a longtime fan of the project and its community.
-“Pudgy Penguins was my first PFP NFT and I knew when I first bought it that Pudgy Penguins had the highest upside when it came to brand potential,” Schnetzler told nft now.
-“When I saw other people bidding on Pudgy Penguins I knew I had to step in.
-I’ve built multiple brands to 9 figures in revenue over the last 5 years and I felt like my skill set was the best to succeed at the job.”
+Luca Schnetzler, who picked up the collection for 750 ETH (roughly $2.5 million), having been a longtime fan of the project and its community.
+“Pudgy Penguins was my first PFP NFT, and I knew when I first bought it that Pudgy Penguins had the highest upside when it came to brand potential,” Schnetzler said while speaking to nft now.
+“When I saw other people bidding on Pudgy Penguins, I knew I had to step in.
+I’ve built multiple brands to nine figures in revenue over the last five years, and I felt like my skill set was the best to succeed at the job.”

 What followed was what some members of the NFT community are dubbing “the greatest comeback story” that’s happened thus far in the space.
-In the four months that had passed since the acquisition, the project’s new leadership went all-in on establishing the Pudgy Penguins IP as a force to be reckoned with in the space.
-Whether it’s in media or merchandising, the new management team has been hard at work giving the community new avenues to show their support for the project — in addition to finding ways to onboard new users into the now rapidly-growing community via a strong social media presence.
+In the four months since the acquisition, the project’s new leadership established the Pudgy Penguins IP as a force to be reckoned with.
+Whether in media or merchandising, the new management team has been hard at work giving the community new avenues to show their support for the project — in addition to finding ways to onboard new users into the rapidly growing community via a strong social media presence.

-On top of this, Schnetzler showed a deep understanding of the appeal of Pudgy Penguins, dubbing it “a feel-good brand.”
+On top of this, Schnetzler has shown a deep understanding of the wider appeal of the Pudgy Penguins IP, dubbing it “a feel-good brand.”
 In service of this, Schnetzler has focused on rebranding efforts to unlock the IP’s ability to “uplift people and make their day a little easier.”